nathanlane/industrialpolicyclass/README.md

 __The main lecture each week__ will consist of a two-hour session.
 These lectures will usually be broken into two topics or so.
 Please note that the lectures may cover additional papers and omit some of those on the list.

-__The extra class__ follow each class, we'll dive into a topic deeper with a one-hour class.
-The one-hour class will be a chance for you to also book a twenty-minute summary and discussion of one of the topic papers.
+__The extra class__ following each main lecture, we will dive into a topic deeper with a one-hour class.
+The one-hour class will be a chance for you to also book a twenty-minute summary and discussion of one of the topic papers we cover.
 Choose any you like.
 Or if you find one that is related and cool, let me know, and we can have you present it.

+### Readings.

+Readings are broken down by those required for the command of lecture material.
+Lectures will draw from _required readings_.
+As well, _suggested readings_ may also appear in lectures, but are not required. _Further readings_ are for those who want to get into the weeds of a topic.

 Generally, if you track the required readings you will be set.
 If you are in doubt about what reading to do, just ask me.
 I will try to post slides and/or notes after the two-hour lectures.

-### Readings.

-Readings are broken down by those required for the command of lecture material.
-Lectures will draw heavily from required readings.
-Followed by those that are great follow ups for enrichment.
-Further readings are for those who want to get into the weeds of a topic.

-Industrial policy is an old idea.
-In a sense, these policies are as old as the institutions of capitalism.
-Nevetherless, as a subject of inquirty, industrial development and industrial policy has waxed and waned in popularity.
-With this in mind, the following syllabus might look a little different than most.
-You'll see many old papers about theories, with a smattering of fairly recents empirical paper.
+_A word on the readings:_ Industrial policy is an old idea.
+Nevertheless, as a subject of inquiry, industrial development and industrial policy has waxed and waned in popularity.
+With this in mind, the syllabus might look a bit different than most.
+You'll see many old papers about theories, along with fairly recent empirical work.
 Don't be deceived by an older paper.
-It's punchline may still be worthwhile.
+Its punchline may still be worthwhile (and untested).

-Some of the papers you see may also seem unorthodox.
-Dare I see too "policy oriented."
-The diversity of the reading list is a reflection of the state of the literature.
-In the context of industrialisation and industrial development, many of these ideas are just now starting to be considered.

-Readings are broken down by those required for the command of lecture material.
-Lectures will draw heavily from required readings.
-Followed by those that are great follow ups for enrichment.
-Further readings are for those who want to get into the weeds of a topic.

-Industrial policy is an old idea.
-In a sense, these policies are as old as the institutions of capitalism.
-Nevertheless, as a subject of inquiry, industrial development and industrial policy has waxed and waned in popularity.
-With this in mind, the following syllabus might look a little different than most.
-You&#39;ll see many old papers about theories, with a smattering of fairly recent empirical paper.
-Don&#39;t be deceived by an older paper.
-Its punchline may still be worthwhile.

-Some of the papers you see may also seem unorthodox.
-Dare I see too &quot;policy oriented.&quot; The diversity of the reading list is a reflection of the state of the literature.
-In the context of industrialisation and industrial development, many of these ideas are just now starting to be considered.

 ### Part  1 - Concepts, Controversies, and the State